Bounding the number of non-duplicates of the $q$-side in simple drawings of $K_{p,q}$: Introduction

 \section{Introduction}

-For a given positive integer $p$ and a surface $\Sigma$, we are concerned with obtaining optimal drawings (that is, drawings with the fewest possible number of crossings) for the $K_{p,q}$ family in $\Sigma$.
-For that, we want to use the duplication operation (see below) akin to its use in Zarankiewicz's drawings \cite{zarankiewicz}, where we can obtain drawings for every $q$ starting with a planar $K_{p,2}$ and alternately duplicating the two vertices of the part of size $2$.
+We denote the \textit{$p$-side} and \textit{$q$-side} of the complete bipartite graph $K_{p,q}$ to be the parts of size $p$ and $q$, respectively.

 Let $u$ and $v$ be two vertices of a graph $G$ with the same neighborhood of size $p$.
-Let $D$ be a drawing of $G-v$ in a surface and let $\Delta$ be a neighborhood of $v$ in $D$ homeomorphic to a disk such that $\Delta$ only intersects the edges of $G$ incident with $v$.
-We may \textit{duplicate} $u$ by drawing $v$ in the interior of $\Delta$ and drawing the edges $vw$ incident with $v$ near $uw$ in such way that only edges that cross $uw$ also cross $vw$.
-This may be done so that the edges incident with $u$ and $v$ cross at most $Z(p)=\ff{p}{2}\ff{p-1}{2}$ times in the interior of $\Delta$\cite{crk7n}.
+Let $D$ be a drawing of $G-v$ in a surface $\Sigma$ and let $\Delta$ be a neighborhood of $u$ in $\Sigma$ homeomorphic to a disk such that $\Delta$ only intersects the edges of $G$ incident with $u$.
+We \textit{duplicate} $u$ by drawing $v$ in the interior of $\Delta$ and drawing the edges $vw$ incident with $v$ near to $uw$ in such a way that only edges that cross $uw$ also cross $vw$.
+This may be done so that the edges incident with $u$ and $v$ cross at most $Z(p)=\ff{p}{2}\ff{p-1}{2}$ times in the interior of $\Delta$, as shown by Woodall~\cite{crk7n}.
+Note that $v$ will have the same \textit{rotation} as $u$, that is, the natural cyclic order of its neighbors induced by the counter-clockwise rotation of the edges incident with it in $D$.

 The vertex $v$ is called a \textit{duplicate} of $u$ in $D$.
 Any drawing $D'$ obtained from $D$ by a sequence of duplications of vertices in $D$ is called an \textit{extension} of $D$.
-We note that $v$ will end with the same local rotation as $u$.

-A drawing of a graph in a surface is \textit{good} if: (i) no pair of edges cross more than once; (ii) edges with a common incident vertex do not cross; and (iii) no three edges have a common crossing point.
-A drawing of graph $G$ in a surface $\Sigma$ is \textit{optimal} if it has the least number of crossings over all possible drawings of $G$ in $\Sigma$.
-It is folklore that every graph has an optimal drawing that is good.
+A drawing of a graph $G$ in a surface $\Sigma$ is \textit{simple} if: (i) no pair of edges cross each other more than once; (ii) edges with a common incident vertex do not cross each other; and (iii) no three edges have a common crossing point.
+The drawing is \textit{optimal} if it has the least number of crossings over all simple drawings of $G$ in $\Sigma$.
+We denote the optimal crossing number of $G$ in $\Sigma$ as $\crn_\Sigma(G)$.
+For the sphere/plane, we omit the subscript.
+It is folklore that every graph has an optimal drawing that is simple.